Functions

 print('c is', c)

-Given the function definition above, a
+Given the function definition above, a is required, b is optional (with a

-is optional (with a default value 16
+default value 8), and c is optional (with a default value 16).
+When

 calling this function, if you wish to override any of these optional keyword